fosterseth/just_markdown/cleanup_jobs.md

 ### 2 Don't do pre- and post- signaling

-My profiling results showed that a lot of the time was spent during `send`.
+Profiling results showed that a lot of the time was spent during `send`.
 We can greatly speed up the deletion by skipping these signals.

 ![](send_collect.png)

+### Speed improvements

+6 minutes to remove 1 million jobs

+Note, this fast delete method can be used for any model, not just Job

+## Comparing Old Collector to New Collector